mvanthoor/rustic-book/src/board_functionality/detecting_fide_draws.md

         && b[Pieces::BISHOP].count_ones() == 1
         && b[Pieces::KNIGHT] == 0;

-    // If we have King/Bishop vs King/Bishop, an additional condition applies.
-Both bishops have
+    // If we have King/Bishop vs King/Bishop, an additional condition
-    // to be on the same colored square for a draw to be claimable.
-If they are on different
+    // applies.
+Both bishops have to be on the same colored square for
-    // colored squares, a mate is still possible (even though one player must assist the other
+    // a draw to be claimable.
+If they are on different colored
-    // in actually achieving it).
+    // squares, a mate is still possible (even though one player must
-    let same_color_sq = if kbkb {
+    // assist the other in actually achieving it). let same_color_sq = if kbkb {
         let wb_sq = w[Pieces::BISHOP].trailing_zeros() as usize;
         let bb_sq = b[Pieces::BISHOP].trailing_zeros() as usize;